edzzn/khalilstemmler-blog/src/pages/articles/tutorials/deploying-a-serverless-graphql-api-on-netlify.md

 ## Deploying to Netlify

-Two really easy ways to deploy this are:
+Two effortless ways to deploy this are:

 1. Click the "Deploy to Netlify" button in either starter.
 It will clone the repos to your GitHub account and deploy them.

-2. Manually clone the repos, log into Netlify, and then select a repository to deploy.
+2. Manually clone the repos, log in to Netlify, and then select a repository to deploy.